FunkFrog/ShareSuite/ShareSuite/README.md

 [![Discord](https://img.shields.io/discord/614480101647843330?color=%237289DA&label=Discord&style=flat-square)](https://discord.gg/c7QnQeb)[![GitHub](https://img.shields.io/badge/GitHub-visit-c7c7c7?style=flat-square)](https://github.com/FunkFrog/RoR2SharedItems)

 Ever had someone swoop in and steal that item you just bought?
-Ever accidentally touched and picked up an item that was for your friend?
-This mod has been developed out of frustration at the distribution of items in Risk of Rain 2.
-We aim to fix that with ShareSuite!
+Ever accidentally touched and picked up an item that you were saving for your friend?
+This mod has been developed out of frustration at the distribution of items in Risk of Rain 2, and we aim to fix these problems!

-Multiplayer RoR2 games should be quick wacky fun, but often have problems with stealing loot and an imbalance between players.

-This mod is your best solution to these problems!
+Multiplayer RoR2 games should be quick wacky fun, but often have problems with loot being stolen and a power imbalance between players.
+Obviously, the best way to solve that is to remove the incentive to steal the loot in the first place!
+This mod is your go-to fix for these problems.

 **`NOTE: The game recently updated.
 We're currently waiting on an R2API update, and until that point, this mod WILL NOT WORK.
 Join the Discord for status updates.`**